saltukalakus/PixelLock/README.md

 ![PixelLock](https://github.com/saltukalakus/PixelLock/blob/main/PixelLock.jpeg)

-PixelLock allows you to securely store your pictures and then later retrieve them using a secret only you know.
+PixelLock encrypts your pictures with modern encryption algorithms.
+It helps to enhance privacy and provide an additional layer of security.

 It is a command-line tool for encrypting and decrypting image files using AES-256-GCM.
 Argon2 is used to hash the secret.
-The tool stores the encrypted file in a readable Base64-encoded format.
+The tool stores the encrypted file in binary format, typically with a `.txt` extension.

-File type detection is supported for JPEG, PNG, and BMP.
-The type is extracted from the encrypted file after decryption.
+Image formats currently supported are JPEG, PNG, and BMP.
+The image type is extracted from the encrypted file after decryption.
 This is handy as you may not know the file type of an encrypted file.

 ### Build Requirements
 - Rust (1.87.0 or later)